-GENERAL INFORMATION ABOUT THIS PROXY STATEMENT AND THE ANNUAL MEETING \ldots 1
+GENERAL INFORMATION ABOUT THIS PROXY STATEMENT AND THE ANNUAL MEETING 1

-Distribution And Electronic Availability Of Proxy Materials 1
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting 1

 QUESTIONS AND ANSWERS 1

-ITEM 1-ELECTION OF DIRECTORS 6

-Director Qualifications 6

-Information As To Nominees For Election To The Board Of Directors 7

-Information As To Other Directors 8

-CORPORATE GOVERNANCE 10

-Corporate Governance Principles 10

-Director Independence 10

-Committees Of The Board Of Directors 11

-Non-Management Director Meetings And Lead Director 12

-Board Leadership Structure And Oversight Of Risk 12

-Director Attendance At Annual Meeting Of Shareholders 13

-Communications With The Board 13

-Director Nomination Process 13

-Diversity 13

-Related Person Transactions 13

-Standard Of Ethics And Code Of Corporate Conduct 14

-Compensation Committee Interlocks And Insider Participation; Processes And Procedures 14

-COMPENSATION DISCUSSION AND ANALYSIS 14

-Overview Of Our Compensation Program 14

-Our Compensation Philosophy And Objectives 15

-Compensation Components For Named Executive Officers 15

-2009 Strategic Review Of Executive Compensation 16

-How We Set Executive Compensation 17

-Aggregate 2009 Executive Compensation Positioning 20

-Components Of Executive Compensation For 2009 20

-Retirement Plans And Programs 26

-Severance And Change In Control Plans 27

-Perquisites And Personal Benefits 27

-Share Ownership Requirements 28

-2010 Compensation Decisions 28

-Report Of The Compensation And Management Development Committee 29

-SUMMARY COMPENSATION TABLE 30
+ITEM 1-ELECTION OF DIRECTORS 8

+Director Qualifications 8

+Information as to Nominees for Election to the Board of Directors 9

+Information as to Other Directors 10

+Information as to Retiring Directors 12

+CORPORATE GOVERNANCE 13

+Corporate Governance Principles 13

+Director Independence 13

+Committees of the Board of Directors 14

+Non-Management Director Meetings and Lead Director 15

+Board Leadership Structure and Oversight of Risk 15

+Director Attendance at Annual Meeting of Shareholders 16

+Communications with the Board 16

+Director Nomination Process 16

+Diversity 16

+Related Person Transactions 16

+Standard of Ethics and Code of Corporate Conduct 17

+Compensation Committee Interlocks and Insider Participation; Processes and Procedures 17

+COMPENSATION DISCUSSION AND ANALYSIS 18

+Executive Summary 18

+Named Executive Officers for 2011 20

+Roles of the Committee, Management and Advisors 20

+Our Compensation Philosophy and Objectives 21

+How We Set Executive Compensation 21

+Components of Executive Compensation for 2011 23

+Retirement Plans and Programs 28

+Severance and Change in Control Plans 28

+Perquisites and Personal Benefits 29

+Share Ownership and Retention Requirements 29

+2012 Compensation Decisions 30

+CEO Succession Compensation Actions 30

+Report of the Compensation and Management Development Committee 30

+SUMMARY COMPENSATION TABLE 31

 GRANTS OF PLAN-BASED AWARDS 32

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END 33
+OUTSTANDING FOUITY AWARDS AT FISCAL YEAR-END 33

-OPTION EXERCISES AND STOCK VESTED 35
+OPTION EXERCISES AND STOCK VESTED 34

+PENSION BENEFITS 35

-NONQUALIFIED DEFERRED COMPENSATION 37
+NONQUALIFIED DEFERRED COMPENSATION 36

-POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE IN CONTROL 39
+POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE IN CONTROL 38

-DIRECTOR COMPENSATION 42
+DIRECTOR COMPENSATION 40

-Cash Compensation Paid To Non-Management Directors 42
+Cash Compensation Paid to Non-Management Directors 40

-Annual Equity Awards 42
+Annual Equity Awards 40

-Other Fees 42
+Other Fees 40

-Other Compensation And Benefits 42
+Other Compensation and Benefits 41

-Director Compensation Table 43
+Director Compensation Table 41

-SHARE OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 44
+SHARE OWNERSHIP OF CERTAIN BENEFICIAL OWNERS 42

-SHARE OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS 45
+SHARE OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS 43

-Section 16(a) Beneficial Ownership Reporting Compliance 45
+Section 16(a) Beneficial Ownership Reporting Compliance 43

-EQUITY COMPENSATION PLAN INFORMATION 46
+EQUITY COMPENSATION PLAN INFORMATION 44

-EXECUTIVE OFFICERS 46
+EXECUTIVE OFFICERS 44

+ITEM 2- APPROVAL OF AN AMENDMENT TO AMENDED AND RESTATED ARTICLES OF INCORPORATION TO REMOVE THE BOARD'S CLASSIFIED STRUCTURE 45

-ITEM 2- PROPOSAL TO APPROVE AN AMENDMENT TO THE ARTICLES OF INCORPORATION TO INCREASE AUTHORIZED COMMON SHARES 48
+ITEM 3-PROPOSAL TO APPROVE AN AMENDMENT TO THE ARTICLES OF INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED COMMON SHARES 46

-ITEM 3-PROPOSAL TO APPROVE AMENDMENTS TO THE RAYONIER INCENTIVE STOCK PLAN 49
+ITEM 4-PROPOSAL TO APPROVE AN INCREASE IN THE NUMBER OF SHARES AVAILABLE UNDER THE RAYONIER INCENTIVE STOCK PLAN 47

-ITEM 4-RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 54
+ITEM 5-PROPOSAL TO REAPPROVE THE MATERIAL TERMS OF PERFORMANCE-BASED AWARDS UNDER THE RAYONIER INCENTIVE STOCK PLAN 48

+ITEM 6-ADVISORY VOTE ON "SAY ON PAY" 53

 REPORT OF THE AUDIT COMMITTEE 54

 Audit Committee Financial Expert 55

 Information Regarding Independent Registered Public Accounting Firm 55

 MISCELLANEOUS 56

 Annual Report 56

-Delivery Of Materials To Shareholders Sharing An Address 56
+Delivery of Materials to Shareholders Sharing an Address 56

 RAYONIER INCENTIVE STOCK PLAN A-1

 RAYONIER AUDIT COMMITTEE POLICIES AND PROCEDURES B-1

-PROXY STATEMENT Annual Meeting of Rayonier Shareholders Thursday, May 20, 2010
+PROXY STATEMENT 2012 Annual Meeting of Shareholders of Rayonier Inc. Thursday, May 17, 2012

-The 2010 Annual Meeting of Shareholders of Rayonier Inc. will be held on May 20, 2010, for the purposes set forth in the accompanying Notice of 2010 Annual Meeting.
+The 2012 Annual Meeting of Shareholders of Rayonier Inc. (the "Annual Meeting") will be held on May 17, 2012, for the purposes set forth in the accompanying Notice of 2012 Annual Meeting.
 This Proxy Statement and the accompanying proxy card are furnished in connection with the solicitation by the Board of Directors of proxies to be used at the meeting and at any adjournment of the meeting.
-We will refer to your company in this Proxy Statement as "we", "us", the "Company" or "Rayonier".
+We may refer to Rayonier in this Proxy Statement as "we", "us", "our", the "Company" or "Rayonier".